DWR-Chatbot-Project/Chatbot/README.md

 4. Question answering example notebooks: https://platform.openai.com/docs/guides/fine-tuning/example-notebooks
 5. ChatGPT @ Home: Large Language Model (LLM) chatbot application, written by ChatGPT: https://youtu.be/QumfkMQr47M

-Student team members are encouraged to review the examples, select one code example, and try to run the codes without errors.
-Alternatively, students may find and sucessfully run other code examples elsewhere that are even more suitable to this project.
-The team will discussed results of this exercise and select the most promising code example to customize for this project.
+Student team members are encouraged to review the examples, select one code example, and test run the codes.
+Alternatively, students may find and test other code examples elsewhere that are even more suitable to this project.
+The team will discussed results of this exercise and may select the most promising code example to customize for this project or develop new codes.